glumpy/glumpy/README-osx-M1.rst

 Installing on M1 Macs
 =====================

-Installing via ``pip`` on an Apple Silicon/M1 Mac may fail due to an incompatability with the pre-generated Cython code for the  ``triangle`` dependency.
+Installing via ``pip`` on an Apple Silicon/M1 Mac may fail due to an incompatibility with the pre-generated Cython code for the  ``triangle`` dependency.
 As a workaround, this package and glumpy can be downloaded from GitHub and installed manually, like this:

 ::